Revisiting the Minimalist Approach to Offline Reinforcement Learning: Conlusion, Limitations, and Future work

 \section{Conlusion, Limitations, and Future work}

 In this work, we revisit recent advancements in the offline RL field over the last two years and incorporate a modest set of improvements to a previously established minimalistic TD3+BC baseline.
-Our experiments demonstrate that despite these limited updates, we can achieve more than competitive results on D4RL and V-D4RL benchmarks under different hyperparameter budgets.
+Our experiments demonstrate that despite these limited updates, we can achieve more than competitive results on offline and offline-to-online D4RL and offline V-D4RL benchmarks under different hyperparameter budgets.

 {Despite the noteworthy results, our work is limited to one approach and a subset of possible design changes.
 It is imperative to explore the potential impact of these modifications on other offline RL methods (e.g., IQL, CQL, MSG) and to investigate other design choices used in offline RL, e.g., learning rate schedules, dropout (like in IQL), wider networks, or selection between stochastic and deterministic policies. }